zpneal/incidentally/README.md

 <!-- badges: end -->

 ## Welcome
 Welcome to the `incidentally` package\!
 The incidentally package implements methods to generate incidence matrices, which can represent bipartite (aka two-mode, affiliation) networks.
-It is currently *under development* but the existing functions should mostly work.

 ## Installation
 The /release branch contains the current CRAN release of the incidentally package.
 You can install it from [CRAN](https://CRAN.R-project.org) with: